Zemaneh-Yosef/RabbiOvadiahYosefCalendarAndroidApp/README.md

 # Explanation of how the zmanim are calculated:
 Dawn - Alot HaShachar:

 This time is calculated as 72 zmaniyot/seasonal minutes (according to the GR"A) before sunrise.
 Both sunrise and sunset have elevation included.

+Misheyakir - Earliest Talit/Tefilin:

+This time is calculated as 6 zmaniyot/seasonal minutes (according to the GR\"A) after Alot HaShachar (Dawn).

 Introduction to the calendar in Israel: